Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity: Conclusions

-Our approach paves the way for engineering the electronic properties of materials embedded in cavities.
+Beyond this specific case, our approach paves the way for engineering the electronic properties of materials embedded in cavities.
 Given the numerous predictions in this field \cite{gao2020,schlawin2019,wang2019,nguyen2023,zezyulin2022,lenk2022,arwas2023,pavosevic2022}, it would be important to revisit their conclusion in light of our new theoretical framework for sub-wavelength cavities.
+Previous studies largely relied on Fabry–Pérot geometries or phenomenological models of sub-wavelength confinement.
+In contrast, our scalar Green's function theory provides a rigorous foundation to analyze how cavities modify quantum materials.
 For example, it could enable the design of superconductivity in moiré materials through tailored cavity structures \cite{BlochReview}, the modulation of topological phenomena such as the quantum Hall effect \cite{appugliese2022,enkner2024}, or the enhancement and control of interaction effects, including fractional quantum Hall states \cite{enkner2024b,bacciconi2023} or correlated states in twisted bilayer graphene \cite{Cao} in a cavity.
-While our calculations are restricted to the linear-response regime and the RPA, the description of HPP cavities via the scalar Green’s function provides a natural pathway for extending the framework to a more general diagrammatic formulation that can incorporate non-linear many-body effects.
-Indeed, our microscopic theory of sub-wavelength cavities provides a rigorous framework to explore how cavity environments can enhance \cite{Ebbesen19,Sentef_ScienceAdvances_2018} or induce \cite{schlawin2019} superconductivity.
-While previous studies have explored these effects in Fabry-Pérot cavities or within phenomenological models of sub-wavelength cavities, revisiting these results through our fully microscopic approach could provide a more rigorous foundation for superconductivity in cavity-embedded materials.
+Although the present analysis is restricted to the linear-response regime and the RPA, the description of HPP cavities via the scalar Green’s function provides a natural pathway for extending the framework to a more general diagrammatic formulation that can incorporate non-linear many-body effects.
+Indeed, our microscopic theory of sub-wavelength cavities provides a rigorous framework to explore how cavity environments can enhance \cite{Ebbesen19,Sentef2018} or induce \cite{schlawin2019} superconductivity.
 To achieve this, our theory could be interfaced with Eliashberg theory, allowing for a systematic treatment of the strong non-retarded electron-electron interactions induced by the cavity.

 Another promising direction for future research would be the study of polaritonic lattices \cite{Jacqmin2014}, wherein HPP cavities are constructed from a lattice of different materials or incorporate a grating grown on the cavity, thereby breaking strict translational symmetry.
 In such systems, energy bands naturally emerge and can be described using Bloch theory.
 This additional degree of control could significantly enhance the tunability of polaritonic systems.
 Our theoretical framework could be readily generalized to describe these more complex lattice-based systems.